This post may contain affiliate links. Please read our disclosure policy.

 blueberry coffee cake batter in a small white ramekin.

-1. Bake 30-35 minutes or until the top is golden brown.
-The cake is cooked through if the tip of a sharp knife inserted in the center comes out clean.
+1. Bake for 30 to 35 minutes, or until the top is golden and a knife inserted in the center comes out clean.

-• In a small bowl, whisk together powdered sugar, cream or milk, and vanilla until smooth.
-Drizzle over cooled coffee cake.
+2. Optional Glaze: In a small bowl, whisk together powdered sugar, milk or cream, and vanilla until smooth.
+Drizzle over the cooled cake.

 Expert Tips